What is the Medicare Levy Surcharge (MLS)?

 - a family unit (including couples or single parents with dependants) with a combined taxable income above $194,000.
 The family income threshold is increased by $1,500 for each MLS dependent child after the first child.

 How much MLS you pay depends on your income tier and the current thresholds as set by the Australian Government.
-These thresholds may be reviewed or changed, with the most recent being 1 July 2024 for the 24/25 financial period.
+These thresholds may be reviewed or changed, with the most recent changes effective from 1 July 2024 for the 24/25 financial period.

 To figure out what your Medicare Levy Surcharge may be check out Private Healthcare Australia’s calculator.